Aleksandr Maksimov (ethnographer): Views

 Maksimov belonged to the school of ethnologists in Russia that depended on foreign literature for information on hunter-gatherers in other parts of the world, as opposed to those who concentrated on a careful study of ethnic groups within the country.
-He was an anti-evolutionist.
+He rejected some aspects of evolutionism as applied to sociology.
 In this, he was out of step with Soviet ethnography, which followed the research line of evolutionism.
-Maksimov attended a major gathering of ethnologists in Moscow between 28 December 1909 and 6 January 1910, the largest such meeting in the Tsarist era, where he was a keynote speaker.
+Maksimov attended a major gathering of ethnologists in Moscow between 28 December 1909 and 6 January 1910, the largest such meeting in the Russian Empire, where he was a keynote speaker.
 Maksimov argued against evolutionism, going against the views of most of the leading ethnologists present.
 Although not a field researcher himself, he was suspicious of theoretical generalizations and praised careful, focused studies of specific institutions and peoples in the field.

-In 1926 Maksimov was a consultant to the Soviet of Nationalities, involved in a debate over how to determine which narodnost, or ethnic group, people belonged to in a forthcoming census.
+In 1926 Maksimov was a consultant to the Council of Nationalities of the Central Executive Committee of the Soviet Union, involved in a debate over how to determine which narodnost, or ethnic group, people belonged to in a forthcoming census.
 A census taker would interview the respondent, but what if the census taker did not believe the respondent's answer?
 Maksimov favored accepting the respondent's answer, and changing the question to say "what narodnost do you consider that you belong to?"
 He felt that this would allow for cases where people had changed their ethnic identification, rather than forcing an identification based on past history.
 Sergei Aleksandrovich Tokarev was a follower of Maksimov, who believed that an ethnologist should not restrict himself to "primitive" people, but should study people at all stages of development.